A1-Road/Agentic-BE-Python/README.md

 }
 ```

-### Script Flow
+#### Script Flow

 1. Import necessary libraries and load environment variables.
 2. Instantiate the `ChatOpenAI` model.
-3. Define the `EthTransaction` Pydantic model.
+3. Define a Pydantic model called `EthTransaction`.
 4. Create a `PydanticOutputParser`.
-5. Generate format instructions.
+5. Generate formatting instructions.
 6. Set up the prompt template.
 7. Create and execute the langchain.

-Here is the main part of the script:
+Below is the main part of the script:

 ```python
 # filepath: /workspaces/codespaces-jupyter/Agentic/backend/fetch_wallet_data.py